GitHubForzhenjiazhao/Soft/README.md

-Windows version TDEngineen need to be modified.
+Windows version TDEngine need to be modified.